jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 From ___It’s Your Move___:
 >Learning design patterns during those months of unemployment was the best investment I made in my career outside of my college experience.

-There are more online learning opportunities available today than there were twenty years ago.
+There are more online learning opportunities available today than there were twenty years ago during this time for me.

 ## Helping Others
 I tutored a 60-ish year-old member of my church who was working on her degree in English literature.
 Her degree required passing an Algebra course, a topic she had not studied in over four decades.
 I’m not sure she even understood it then.